European shares retreat after weak German data

 * Total, Sanofi fall after cautioning over results

-LONDON, July 7 (Reuters) - European shares slipped on Monday after weak German economic data took the wind out of a rally that had pushed a leading regional index back near 6-1/2 year highs.
+LONDON, July 7 (Reuters) - European stock markets retreated on Monday after weak German economic data took the wind out of a rally that had pushed a leading regional index back towards 6-1/2 year highs.

-Some analysts said that while Europe's stock market rally could flatline in the near term, the longer-term outlook remained positive given steps taken by the European Central Bank to boost the region's economy.
+Some analysts said the European stock market could flatline in the near term although the longer-term outlook remained positive given the steps taken by the European Central Bank to boost the region's economy.

 European stock markets fell after German industrial output declined by 1.8 percent on the month in May, its biggest drop in more than two years, confounding expectations of unchanged industrial output in Europe's powerhouse.

-"It rings alarm bells across Europe that the recovery is not a straight line upwards," said Coutts' global equity strategist James Butterfill.
+"It rings alarm bells across Europe that the recovery is not a straight line upwards," Butterfill said.

 TOTAL AND SANOFI SLIP